 .
-Reducing use of chemical products in the indigo dyeing process,
+Reduced use of chemicals during the indigo dyeing process,

 .
-Abolishing use of pumice stone in the rinsing and finishing stages,
+Putting an end to use of pumice stone during the rinsing and finishing stages,

 .
-OEKO-TEX certification of our jeans (today this represents 50% of our collections),
+OEKO-TEX certification of our jeans (this represents 50% of our collection),

 .
-Only working with suppliers who had a purification system for wastewater built into their production process,
+Only working with suppliers equipped with a purification system for wastewater used during the production process,

 .
-Use of specialised software allowing us to measure the environmental impact of our production (today, 90% of our jeans are assessed in this way),
+Use of specialised software to help us measure the environmental impact of our production process,

 .
-Selection and enhancement of eco-design criteria of our jeans,
+Selection and development of the eco-design criteria of our jeans,

 .
-Different capsule collections with an environmental orientation, some of which have been integrated into all of our collections: Japan Zero in 2010, stonewashed jeans that are produced without using a single drop of water or the Recycle collection in 2014, which used 20% recycled cotton.
+Different capsule collections with an environmental aim, certain characteristics of which were then integrated into all of our collections: Japan Zero in 2010, stonewashed jeans that did not require a single drop of water or the Recycle collection in 2014, which integrated 20% recycled cotton.

-In order to keep improving, in 2022, we made the decision to develop our approach further and extend our environmental and social commitments aimed at a more responsible fashion industry.
-We named this programme Blue is going Green.
+To continue our improvement, in 2022, we chose to develop this approach and to extend our environmental and social commitments to promote more responsible fashion.
+We named this programme Blue is going green.

-In practical terms, the main subjects we will be focusing on over the next two years are as follows:
+In practical terms, the main areas we are focusing on for the next two years are as follows:

 .
-Furthering the eco-design approach for our clothing,
+Furthering the eco-design approach for our clothes,

 .
 Reducing the environmental footprint of our network of boutiques and our logistics chain,

 .
-Providing you with solutions to valorise jeans you don’t wear anymore,
+Providing you with solutions to add value to the jeans you no longer wear,

-Eco-design means taking into account the environmental footprint of materials and the manufacturing processes we employ, with the aim of reducing their impact as much as possible.
+Eco-design involves taking into account the environmental impact of materials and manufacturing processes we use, with the aim of reducing that impact as much as possible.

 02 OUR ENVIRONMENTAL AND SOCIAL TRACEABILITY

-For our prêt-à-porter collection, our suppliers are located in Asian countries.
-The greater distance from our headquarters in Marseille makes it difficult to maintain such a close relationship with them.
-In 2022, with the aim of assessing their maturity, we have begun a process that looks into the practices of our partners using an environmental and social questionnaire.
+For our prêt-à-porter range, our suppliers are located in Asian countries.
+The distance between them and our HQ in Marseille makes maintaining a close relationship more complicated.
+In 2022, with the aim of gauging their maturity, we sought to explore the positions of 7 of our main partners via an environmental and social questionnaire.

 .
-Questioning our suppliers in the same way at least every 24 months in order to monitor the environmental and social initiatives they are undertaking,
+Assess our supplier’s approaches in the same way at least every 2 years with the aim of following the progress of their environmental and social initiatives,

-03 THE ENVIRONMENTAL IMPACT OF OUR NETWORK OF BOUTIQUES AND OUR LOGISTICS CHAIN
+03 THE ENVIRONMENTAL IMPACT OF OUR LOGISTICS CHAIN AND OUR NETWORK OF BOUTIQUES

-With so many orders coming in via our website every year in addition to 82 boutiques, our logistics chain and our network deserve to be included in the Blue is going Green programme.
+With several thousand orders placed via our website every year and almost 82 physical boutiques, our logistics chain and our network need to be integrated into our Blue is going Green programme.

-Having carried out a reorganisation of the way we operate, we have managed to eliminate overproduction.
-This has involved adjusting our supplies process in order to respond as precisely as possible to customer demand: jeans are now ordered around twice per month and prêt-à-porter items three times per season.
+Following a reorganisation of our practices, we have today managed to eliminate overproduction.
+This is thanks to more regular supply runs to meet our clients’ requirements more precisely: jeans are ordered around twice per month and prêt-à-porter three times per season.

-05 TRANSPARENT COMMUNICATION AROUND THE BLUE IS GOING GREEN PROGRAMME
+05 TRANSPARENT COMMUNICATION AS PART OF THE BLUE IS GOING GREEN PROGRAMME

-Just like this initial presentation of our ambitions and our projects, we want to be able to regularly share news with you about the progress we are making.
-Blue is going Green will therefore gradually become a subject to itself in our social network communication.
-Furthermore, every year from 2022 onwards, we will publish a report focusing on Blue is going Green that will set out what we have achieved in the previous year and the progress of each of our initiatives.
+Similar to the presentation of our ambitions and our projects, we also want to regularly share news with you about how our working is progressing.
+Blue is going Green will thus become a separate part of our communications on social networks.
+It will present what we have achieved and the progress of our different initiatives.